DiasBVAP/Franky-DiscordBot/README.md

 ## Who's Franky?

-Franky is a barebones pseudo-bot that runs localy on your machine.
-You'll need a second Discord account running on your web browser.
+Franky is a music Discord selfbot/userbot (it automates an user account to act as a bot and play music).

 ## What can Franky do?